Differentiating elements of the company

 Iberdrola also takes action to contribute to the other SDGs.
 These activities are aligned with its Business model, and respond to the company’s firm commitment to the social dividend, conceived as the sustainable creation of value for all the Stakeholders.
 The activities and results of the company for these Objectives can be summarised as follows:

 Procedures to protect customers in situations of vulnerability: covers 100% of vulnerable customers in Spain.
-Warm Home Discount scheme in the United Kingdom and Operation Fuel in the United States.
+Warm Home Discount and Price Cap programmes in the United Kingdom and Operation Fuel in the United States.

-IX edition of the Iberdrola Social Programme 2019 called by Fundación Iberdrola España.
+Iberdrola Social Programme 2020 by Fundación Iberdrola España.

 Goal: Foster diversity and the social inclusion of vulnerable groups through the corporate volunteering programme.